roman-milk/roman-milk.github.io/my-best-friends-hot-mom.md

  "You really are fucking hot," I said, her body so amazing.

  "As are you," she smiled back, putting her hands on my chest.
-Report_Story #2